Facebook Pixel

 The Eagles’ star quarterback has a net worth of approximately $30 million.
 His estimated net worth increased by roughly $10 million after he signed his lucrative extension.

-However, that figure only takes into account his NFL contracts.
+Hurts has earned $68,897,559 from his NFL contracts alone.
 This doesn’t include his endorsement deals with companies such as Lemon Perfect, Gillette, Pepsi, Louisiana Hot Sauce, Kellog’s, Truist, Oikos Protein, and Columbia, among others.

-Hurts has the same net worth as Tagovailoa, San Francisco 49ers running back Christian McCaffrey, and Kansas City Chiefs tight end Travis Kelce.
+Hurts has the estimated same net worth as Tagovailoa and San Francisco 49ers running back Christian McCaffrey.

 The quarterback market continues to surge with each new contract that is signed.
 49ers QB Brock Purdy is next in line for a new deal, so it will be interesting to see where the former Mr. Irrelevant ranks among the NFL’s highest-paid quarterbacks after he inks his new deal.